Business Information Technology

 The demand for technology professionals continues to rise and remains one of the fastest growing career fields.
 These days, the typical IT worker isn't necessarily a technology guru, but rather a generalist who finds careers in a wide variety of fields ranging from health care to finance.
 Employers are increasingly expressing that they don’t want employees with just computer knowledge; they want employees who use computer know-how to solve problems.
 In these training tracks, you will learn the leading edge technology skills that offer employers solutions to their everyday business needs.

-Infrastructure Management focuses on the mechanical technology tools used in developing and maintaining hardware connections of various computing systems.
-This track covers the two main components of infrastructure: network and security. (pdf)
+Infrastructure Support focuses on the mechanical technology tools used in developing and maintaining hardware connections of various computing systems.
+This track covers the two main components of infrastructure: network and security.

 "My training directly translated to employment in the IT field.
 I wouldn't have had a chance of getting the job I have now without the REACH IT scholarship I received."
-Jim Huyck, Business Intelligence/Data Analyst Track.
+Jim Huyck, Information Analytics Track.
 Read more about Jim's experience with the REACH IT program.

 To be eligible for the REACH IT program, applicants must: